Email Marketing Masterclass: Avoid Being a Spam Email Sender

 - Phishing/malware: Some spam messages contain malicious attachments or links that can infect your computer with malware or lead to phishing attacks.
 Such incidents cause data breaches, financial losses, or other security issues.

 - Privacy concerns: Spam communication often collects data about the recipient, even something as basic as the email address being valid.
-This can lead to increased privacy risks and exposure to phishing attempts.
+This can lead to increased privacy risks and exposure to email phishing attempts or email spoofing.

 - Network congestion: A large volume of spam can congest servers and networks, causing slowdowns or outages.